-Buying and selling real estate doesn’t need to be complicated but there are a number of legal hoops that need to be jumped through to ensure the transaction happens as smoothly as possible.
+Buying and selling real estate doesn’t need to be complicated, but several legal hoops need to be jumped through to ensure the transaction happens as smoothly as possible.

 The Section 32 statement is an important part of any real estate transaction.
 It’s a legal document given by the seller of a property to the interested buyer.
-The name is derived from Section 32 of the Sale of Land Act in Victoria.
+The name is derived from Section 32 of Victoria’s Sale of Land Act (1962).

 This legislation requires a seller to provide specific information to a buyer about the property in question – before they sign the Contract of Sale.
-If they don’t then the buyer may have the right to pull out of the Contract.
+If they don’t, the buyer may have the right to pull out of the contract.

 - Statutory warnings to the purchaser

 - Information regarding building permits issued in the past seven years

 - Particulars of any owner-builder warranty insurance

 - If the vendor is the owner-builder who completed building works, there should be a written inspection report (which lists any defects) in the Section 32

 - Particulars of any mortgages or “charges” over the land (i.e. debts charged against the land)